maxhumber/maxhumber.com/input/noddd.md

 #### Go for Simple

 SwiftUI thrives on simplicity.
 Not endless layers of abstractions.
 Instead of wasting time on "domains", "repositories", and "use cases".
-Let's all focus on delivering features quickly with less code.
+Let's focus on delivering features quickly with less code.